davidycliao/lacanCrawlers/.ipynb_checkpoints/README-checkpoint.md

 2. Copy the commands below and paste them into the terminal:

 ```
-# Change the directory by typing `cd` command once `scottish` repository is downloaded.
+# Change the directory by typing `cd` command once `bamberg.lacan` repository is downloaded.
 cd scotish

-# Create the enviroment by using conda and name the enviroment `Scottish`.
+# Create the enviroment by using conda and name the enviroment `bamberg.lacan`.
 conda create -n scottish python=3.9
 ```

 ## Instruction

 1. Activate the pre-named enviroment.
-Alternatively, the environment for `scotish` can be opened via [Anaconda Navigator](https://www.anaconda.com/products/individual-b)
+Alternatively, the environment for `bamberg.lacan` can be opened via [Anaconda Navigator](https://www.anaconda.com/products/individual-b)

 ```
 conda activate Scottish